side-effectsApril 26, 2026·8 min read

 Hypoglycemia

 Rare when semaglutide is used alone.
-Risk increases when combined with insulin or sulfonylureas.
-Monitor blood glucose if stacking with other glucose-lowering agents.
+Trial data shows risk increases when combined with insulin or sulfonylureas; blood-glucose monitoring is the documented precaution when combined with other glucose-lowering agents.

 • Mild nausea after injection that resolves within 24 hours